govuk-one-login/govuk-one-login-frontend/.github/pull_request_template.md

   - [ ] Tests run for affected packages

 - [ ] **Documentation**
-  - [ ] Documentation updated, if applicable
+  - [ ] Confluence Documentation updated, if applicable
+  - [ ] README updated, if applicable
+  - [ ] Ticket updated, if applicable

 ### Environment variables or secrets
 - [x] No environment variables or secrets were added or changed